internetarchive/fatcat/python/README_import.md

 ## dblp

-See `extra/dblp/README.md` for notes about first importing container metadata and getting a TSV mapping flie to help with import.
+See `extra/dblp/README.md` for notes about first importing container metadata and getting a TSV mapping file to help with import.
 This is needed because there is not (yet) a lookup mechanism for `dblp_prefix` as an identifier of container entities.